Pronunciation of 'Solanaceae'

 Word Origin

-The term 'Solanaceae' originates from the Latin word 'Solanum,' which is the type genus of this plant family, combined with the suffix '-aceae,' used to denote plant families.
+The word 'Solanaceae' originates from the Latin word 'Solanum,' which is a genus within this plant family, combined with the suffix '-aceae,' which is used to denote plant families.

 Pronunciation Details